vishnuatrai/vishnuatrai.github.io/source/_posts/2013-10-15-javascript-object-oriented-programming.markdown

   OOJS
 ---

-JavaScript is an object-based language based on prototypes in which behaviour reuse (inheritance) is achieved using existing objects which serve as prototypes.
+JavaScript is an prototype-based OOP language in which behaviour reuse (inheritance) is achieved using existing objects which serve as prototypes.
 Whenever you assign a object as prototype of other object, properties and methods will be available to that object. <!--more-->You can override method or property in child object.